David-Aanye/3_Tier_Architecture_Terraform_Project/README.md

-# 3-TIER APPLICATION ARCHITECTURE PROJECT USING TERRAFORM DEPLOYED THROUGH CI/CD
+# 3-TIER ARCHITECTURE PROJECT USING TERRAFORM DEPLOYED THROUGH CI/CD
 ...........................................................

-3-tier application architecture comprising loosley coupled layers;
+3-tier architecture comprising loosley coupled layers;
 Presentation or Web-Tier (webtier)
 Application-Tier (apptier)
 Database-Tier (dbtier)
 That achieves high scalability, availability, manageability and a secured architecture

+The project consist of a react frontend that is served by nginx(Web-Tier), a Nodejs backend (App-tier/App-logic) managed by pm2 and MYSQL database running on rds instance(Database_Tier)

 ...............................................................................
 STEPS